jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-11-08-iot-bigdata-mongodb-deployment-kubernetes-part2.markdown

 openssl req -in mongo.csr -noout -text
 {% endhighlight %}

 Afterwards we can generate our certificate signed by the minikube CA (you can find the CA's certificate at `$HOME/.minikube/ca.crt`).
-However we can sign it through a standard K8s manifest for Certificate Signing Requests:
+However, we can generate the final signed certificate through a standard K8s manifest for Certificate Signing Requests:

 {% highlight yaml %}
 {% include mongo/k8s/examples/csr.yaml %}